 Through individual effort and initiative, aided only incidentally by University resources, faculty, staff, and students can develop patentable inventions or written and other scholarly or creative works which may be subject to copyright, all of which may generate royalty income for the author and the University.
 Intellectual property can also result from work supported either partially or primarily by the University.
 When this occurs, the University has an interest in insuring and expediting the development, marketing, and utilization of the intellectual property.
 In some instances, intellectual property may become, in whole or in part, the property of the Board of Regents.
 At the same time, the rights, privileges, and incentives of the scholar(s) must be preserved.

-Members of the Kennesaw State University community interested in developing IP are encouraged to contact the Associate Vice President for Research for additional information.
-Also see the Frequently Asked Questions and download the invention disclosure form.
+Members of the Kennesaw State University community interested in developing IP are encouraged to read the IP Frequently Asked Questions below and contact the Associate Vice President for Research for additional information.